-• DOMAINS AND RANGE:
+0 DOMAINS AND RANGE:

-- The set of output values produced by a function is called the range of the function, in contrast with the domain, which is the set of input values over which the function is defined. - For most testing, our aim has been to specify input values and to predict and/or confirm output values that result from those inputs. - Interface testing requires that we select the output values of the calling routine i.e. caller's range must be compatible with the called routine's domain. - An interface test consists of exploring the correctness of the following mappings: - caller domain --> caller range (caller unit test) - caller range --> called domain - (integration test) - called domain --> called range unit test)
+- The set of output values produced by a function is called the range of the function, in contrast with the domain, which is the set of input values over which the function is defined. - For most testing but aim has been to specify input values and to predict and/or confirm output values that result from those inputs. - values of the calling routine i.e. caller's range must be compatible with the called routine's domain. - An interface test consists of exploring the correct ess of the following mappings: - caller domain --> caller range - unit test)

-(called

-CLOSURE COMPATIBILITY:
+unit test)

-- Assume that the caller's range and the called domain span the same numbers for example, 0 to 17. - Figure 4.16 shows the four ways in which the caller's range closure and the called's domain closure can agree. - The thick line means closed and the thin line means open.
+- caller range --> called domain (integration test) - called domain --> called range - CLOSURE COMPATIBILITY - Assume that the caller's range and the called domain span the same numbers - for example, 0 to 17. - Figure 4.16 shows the four ways in which the caller's range closure and the called's domain cosure can agree.
+The thick largement found and the thin line means open.
 Figure shows the four cases consisting of domains that are closed both on top (17) and bottom (0), open top and closed bottom, closed top and open bottom, and open top and bottom.

-• INTERFACE RANGE / DOMAIN COMPATIBILITY TESTING:

-- For interface testing, bugs are more likely to concern single variables rather than peculiar combinations of two or more variables. - Test every input variable independently of other input variables to confirm compatibility of the caller's range and the called routine's domain span and closure of every domain defined for that variable. - There are two boundaries to test and it's a one-dimensional domain; therefore, it requires one on and one off point per boundary or a total of two on points and two off points for the domain pick the off points appropriate to the closure (COOOOI). - Start with the called routine's domains and generate test points in accordance to the domain-testing strategy used for that routine in component testing. - Unless you're a mathematical whiz you won't be able to do this without tools for more than one variable at a time.
+- INTERFACE RANGE / DOMAIN COMPATIBILITY TESTING: For interface testing, bugs are more likely to concern single variables rather than peculiar combinations of two or more variables. - Test every input variable independently of other input variables to confirm compatibility of the caller's range and one called routine's domain span and closure of every domain defined for that variable. - O There are two boundaries to test and it's a one-dimensional domain; therefore, it requires one on and one off point per boundary or a total of two on points and two off points for the domain pick the off points appropriate to the closure (COOOOI). - Start with the called mutice's formins and generate test points in accordance to the domain-testing strategy used for that routine in component testing. - Unless you're a mathematical whiz you won't be able to do this without tools for more than one variable at a time.

 Unit-4